The Free Expression Policy Project (FEPP), founded in 2000, provides research and advocacy on free speech, copyright

 Catharine Stimpson, Professor of English and Former Dean of the Graduate School of Arts & Sciences, New York University

 David Strauss, Professor of Law, University of Chicago

 Philippa Strum, Senior Fellow, Woodrow Wilson International Center for Scholars

 Siva Vaidhyanathan, Professor of Media Studies and Law, University of Virginia

-Julie Van Camp, Professor and Chair of Philosophy, California State University, Long Beach
+Julie Van Camp, Professor Emerita of Philosophy, California State University, Long Beach

 Diane Zimmerman, Emeritus Professor of Law, New York University